rastersoft/autovala/wiki/autovala-tricks.7.md

     ./debian/rules build
     ./debian/rules binary-arch

-It is possible to create a template control file at **packages/control.base**.
-In this file you can manually add entries that you want to be included in the final **control** file for Debian packages.
-Its syntax is exactly the same than the final **control** file.
-Autovala will honor these entries and will use them instead the ones generated automatically, with one exception: the dependencies defined in this file will not overrule the automatic ones, but will be added to them.
-That way, if autovala is unable to detect that your program needs, let's say, *pandoc* to be run, you can put it in this file and it will be added to the dependency list.
+It is possible to manually modify the **packages/control** file, adding new entries that you want to be included in the final **control** file for Debian packages.
+Autovala will honor these entries and will use them instead the ones generated automatically, with the following exceptions: **Maintainer** (which will be asked when running *autovala deb*), **Build-Depends**, **Depends** and **Version**.
+Thus, you can edit the description or the priority manually, and the changes will be kept.

 You can manually edit the files **preinst**, **prerm**, **postinst** and **postrm** in the **debian** folder, and the changes will be kept if you run again the package generation.